JoannaKang/today-i-learned/Interview questions/Javascript.md

 # What are closures

 - A closure is the combination of a function and the lexical environment within which that function was declared.
+- makes it possible for a function to have "private" variables.